techartorg/bqt/notes/Environment variables.md

 |BQT_MANAGE_FOREGROUND|defaults to `1`, if `0`, widgets registered with `bqt.add(my_widget)` won't stay in the foreground when using Blender.|
 |BQT_AUTO_ADD|defaults to `1`, if `0` top level widgets won't automatically be added to bqt.|
 |BQT_UNIQUE_OBJECTNAME|defaults to `1`, 1 or 0, automatically delete widgets with same objectName, preventing you from opening multiple versions of the same widget window.
 Great if you want to ensure that clicking "my window" activates "mywindow" if already open, instead of making a new one|

+## How to edit env variables?
+It's quite a common thing, a google search should help you when stuck.
+- a [tutorial](https://www.howtogeek.com/787217/how-to-edit-environment-variables-on-windows-10-or-11/) for windows users with images

+After editing env variables, you have to restart Blender, or the launcher that launches Blender. e.g. `steam` or `blender launcher`.
+Closing these launchers often just hides them in the background, and doesn't really restarts them.
+Which means edits to the env vars wont show.
+If you don't know how to restart it, just restart your computer.

 ## Legacy
 Outdated env vars go here, currently no outdated env vars